minio/docs/source/includes/common-mc-admin-config.rst

 .. end-minio-notify-kafka-tls-client-auth

-.. start-minio-notify-kafka-sasl
+.. start-minio-notify-kafka-sasl-root

 Specify ``on`` to enable SASL authentication.

-.. end-minio-notify-kafka-sasl
+.. end-minio-notify-kafka-sasl-root

-.. start-minio-notify-kafka-tls
+.. start-minio-notify-kafka-tls-root

 Specify ``on`` to enable TLS connectivity to the Kafka broker(s)

-.. end-minio-notify-kafka-tls
+.. end-minio-notify-kafka-tls-root

 .. start-minio-notify-kafka-tls-skip-verify